lostpebble/pebblebed/README.md

 #### Next steps

-* Create a schema for an entity
+* :scroll: Create a schema for an entity
-* Generate a model from that schema
+* :hammer: Generate a model from that schema
-* Save, Load or Query on that entity
+* :blossom: Save, Load or Query on that entity

 ### Creating an Entity schema